 The good news is, you can still achieve extraordinary results.
 The key is to accept that you’re average, that others face similar challenges as you do, and the bulk of the work you do will be mundane and inconsequential.
 Only then can you focus on doing what’s really needed to improve yourself and overcome your flaws and problems.

 Since suffering is inevitable, the question we should be asking isn’t how we can end our suffering, but for what purpose are we suffering.
-In the book / complete 13-page summary, we’ll explain (a) the 3 layers of self-awareness, (b) how these levels of self-awareness affect your life and (c) how your values (both good and bad) can define how you live and see life.
+In our complete 13-page summary we’ll explain (a) the 3 layers of self-awareness, (b) how these levels of self-awareness affect your life and (c) how your values (both good and bad) can define how you live and see life.

 In a nutshell, your values determine how you define success and failure, how you judge/measure yourself and others, and thus what you do and don’t do.
 Mark Manson’s core message in this book is this: to have a good life, you should only give a f*ck about the right values (which define your priorities).
 Don’t give a damn about anything else.

 The 5 Counterintuitive Values for a Good Life

 No matter what happens in your life, you can always choose how to react.
 Thus, you always have full control over the outcomes in your life, even if life deals you a bad hand (e.g. being born with deficiencies, or losing a loved one).
 To learn how you can gain power over your problems and make the shift toward radical responsibility, do get our full version of The Subtle Art of Not Giving a F*ck summary.